jflorian/doubledog-mirrmaid/README.md

 ##### `namevar` (REQUIRED)
 An arbitrary and unique identifier for the mirror instance.

+##### `branches` (REQUIRED)
+A hash whose keys are branch names and whose values are hashes comprising the same parameters you would otherwise pass to [mirrmaid::mirror::branch](#mirrmaidmirrorbranch-defined-type).
+It's unnecessary for the hash to specify the *mirror* parameter since this defined type passes that along by default.

 ##### `confname`
 Name to be given to the configuration file, without path details nor suffix.
 The default (recommended) is the value of *namevar*.